adobe/aio-lib-state/README.md

 You can initialize the lib with your Adobe I/O Runtime (a.k.a OpenWhisk) credentials.

 Alternatively, you can bring your own cloud db keys.
-As of now we only support Azure Cosmos but AWS Dynamo is the next on the todo list and will soon be available.
+As of now we only support Azure Cosmos.

 ## Install